 If you have your legacy Visio and Project applications covered under Software Assurance (SA), then you are entitled to the latest version.
-This allows you to remove the 2010 or 2013 versions, and install the Visio/Project for Office 365 versions.
-Remember, this will be a shift from device licensing to user subscription.

 Microsoft also have a special offer for people wishing to upgrade their licenses.
 It’s actually a free upgrade, if you meet the terms and conditions.
 Microsoft states “This offer only applies to standalone Office 2013 products purchased via an authorized Microsoft retailer; standalone Office 2013 products purchased via Microsoft volume licensing agreements are excluded from this offer”.
 So, if you have some sort of MVL then you can’t claim your free upgrade.

 If you do qualify for the free license upgrade, then you better get your skates on as you have until February 2017 to claim your new licenses.

 If you have some form of MVL and don’t have Software Assurance on your older copies of Visio and Project, then it appears that you will have to purchase a new license for the latest version if your users still require the software.
 Naturally, this could be a large expenditure, so check your current Microsoft agreement, make sure all of your legacy Visio & Project users still need the software (internal review), and budget for new licenses.